🏠 Home

 5. LR scheduling, early stopping, and gradient clipping.

-8. Handle categorical features: can use an embedding layer to turn the discrete categorical features into continuous values.
+8. Handle categorical features: use an embedding layer to turn the discrete categorical features into continuous values.

 @article{guo2024mlbasis,